Movendi International: History

 Small assembly building of the IOGT lodge in Vågå, Norway.
 Built 1908.

-The IOGT originated as one of a number of fraternal organizations for temperance or total abstinence founded in the 19th century and with a structure modeled on Freemasonry, using similar ritual and regalia.
+The IOGT originated as one of a number of fraternal organizations for temperance or total abstinence founded in the 19th century and with a structure modelled on Freemasonry, using similar ritual and regalia.
 Unlike many, however, it admitted men and women equally, and also made no distinction by race.

 The IOGT named themselves after the Knights Templar, citing the legend that the original knights "drank sour milk, and also because they were fighting 'a great crusade' against 'this terrible vice' of alcohol."

 In 1850, in Utica, New York, Daniel Cady founded one such organization, the Knights of Jericho.
 In 1851, a lodge of it in Oriskany Falls (then known as Castor Hollow), a village near Utica, was visited by 13 members of another Utica group.
 Under the leadership of Wesley Bailey, it was decided that these two lodges form the Order of Good Templars.
 The motto of the renamed organization was "Friendship, Hope and Charity."

 Over the next year, 14 additional lodges were established.
 By the summer of 1852, a convention was called in Utica to establish a Grand Lodge.
 During this, a dispute broke out between Wesley Bailey and Leverett Coon, who had established a lodge, Excelsior, in Syracuse.
 Coon left the meeting and his lodge supported his actions by seceding as the Independent Order of Good Templars, with the motto altered to "Faith, Hope and Charity."
 They shortly merged back, the resulting group continuing under the name Independent Order of Good Templars.